Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 2)compare two ele in array
 3) compare two ele of objects in arrays

-2. If input is even then resolve otherwise reject
-3. Why we use promise, what are the drawback of using callback
 4. Create an api in which you will take a password and store the hashed password
 5. Take the normal password and compare with hashed password if both matches then return correct password